-The team that has a “+” sign on next to its moneyline number is the underdog, while the team with “-” next to its moneyline number is seen by your sportsbook as the favorite.
+The team that has a “+” sign on next to their odds is the underdog, while the team with “-” next to their odds number is seen by your sportsbook as the favorite.

 In some cases, both teams will have “-” signs next to them.
-In this case, the team with the number closer to 0 should be regarded as the favorite (eg. -105 would be the favorite over -120).
+In this case, the team with the number farther from zero should be regarded as the favorite (eg. -120 would be the favorite over -105).

-The moneyline is a relatively easy concept to understand, once you get the hang of it.
+Moneyline wagering is a relatively easy concept to understand once you get the hang of it.